jes/bip39tool/README.md

     pip install mnemonic

-and then either use `bip39tool` directly or copy it into your path:
+and then either use `bip39tool` straight from this directory, or copy it into your path:

     cp bip39tool ~/bin